 How Does the Chipping Program Work?

-The DSBC Program is available twice a year to residents of the Fire District.
+The DSBC Program is available to residents of the Fire District.
 Residents may register to have their brush chipped during their respective Program Area’s two-week chipping window (see Program Area map and Tentative Chipping Schedule).
 Brush piles must be cut and stacked within 10-feet of residents’ driveways’ entrance to the roadway on a level area by the date specified during registration.
 Residents also indicate whether they would like their brush chips left on their property or hauled away.
 To comply with safety measures, residents may only retain debris chipped on their property.

-A representative from the FSC will attempt to contact residents the week before the two-week chipping window begins, to notify them as to when contractors will be on-site to conduct the chipping.
+Due to increasingly higher participation rates in the Defensible Space Brush Chipping Program, we are unable to provide residents with an exact chipping date.
+We ask that all residents have their brush piles ready by the deadline specified.
 Piles will be measured and photographed on the same day as the chipping.
 Name, phone number, and email must be provided at the time of registration to ensure that the FSC can contact the resident with questions or to provide additional information about the program.

-All dates provided during registration are dependent on weather, red flag, and other safety conditions, such as COVID-19 quarantine measures.
+All service dates provided during registration are dependent on weather, red flag, and other safety conditions, such as COVID-19 quarantine measures.
 The Fire District, Santa Clara County FireSafe Council, and DSBC Program service providers will make every effort to adhere to the dates provided during registration; however, they must comply with all required safety measures, thus services may be delayed from time to time.

 How To Register For This Program

 - Approximately one month before each chipping program, residents receive a letter with a card to return to request service (See table below for approximate dates)

 - Arrange to have your brush piled and ready to be chipped by the deadline specific to your brush chipping window